lmedini/newman-reorder-requests/README.md

 # newman-reorder-requests

-While creating a collection in Postman, one usually groups collections in folders according to common resources, topics or whatever.
+While creating a collection in [Postman](https://www.postman.com/), one usually groups collections in folders according to common resources, topics or whatever.
 This ordering does not necessarily reflect the order in which they are supposed to be executed.

-For instance, if your server manages 2 different types of resources, say users and hats, you may want to first create a user, then a hat, then attribute the hat to the user, and then check if the user's hat property has actually been set.
-To do so, you will need to execute some requests in the "users" folder, then in the "hats" folder, and then in "users" again.
+For instance, if your server manages 2 different types of resources, say _users_ and _hats_, you may want to store them in two different so-called folders.
+But when running the collection, you may define a test workflow that first creates a user, then a hat, then attributes the hat to the user, and finally checks if the user's hat property has actually been set.
+To do so, you will need to execute some requests in the _users_ folder, then in the _hats_ folder, and then in _users_ again.
 That is what `postman.setNextRequest()` helps you to do.

-While this instruction works well when running the collection in Postman, other collection runners have trouble making it work at runtime. **This small application is able to load one or multiple collection(s) created in Postman, reorder the requests according to the workflow specified with `postman.setNextRequest()` instructions in request tests, and run the resulting collection with newman.**
+While this instruction works well when running the collection in Postman, other collection runners have trouble making it work at runtime. **This small application is able to load one or multiple collection(s) created in Postman, reorder the requests according to the workflow specified with `postman.setNextRequest()` instructions in request tests, and run the resulting collection with [newman](https://github.com/postmanlabs/newman).**

 Features (or bugs or todos):